The Best Movies of 2024: From The Substance to Deadpool & Wolverine!

 9. Beetlejuice Beetlejuice:

 Believe it or not, many people thought this movie would tank, with WB initially wanting it to be an HBO Max original.
-Instead, it became one of the year’s biggest hits, with Michael Keaton again showing us he still had what it takes to play the Ghost with the Most.
+Instead, it became one of the year’s biggest hits and one of the best movies of 2024, with Michael Keaton again showing us he still had what it takes to play the Ghost with the Most.
 It was also Tim Burton’s best movie in years, and hopefully revitalizes his career, with him seemingly having a solid thing going with new muse Jenna Ortega.
 Like Deadpool & Wolverine – this was just a whole lot of fun.
 Hopefully, Burton and Keaton cave and give us a third movie.
 Beetlejuice, Beetlejuice, Beetlejuice?

 8. Civil War: